-Rick Lines: Present owner of the John Cummings Taylor set having purchased it from Ted Anderson.
+Rick Lines: The John Cummings Taylor set having purchased it from Ted Anderson.
 Rick plays the set together with a Patsy Brown chanter made in 1930.
 Photos of this set can be seen on NPU's website: John Cummings Taylor set

 Rick Lines playing the John Cummings Taylor set in 2018